clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/Basics.md

 ---

-# The Linked List
+#  :link: The Linked List

 ## ![](img/linked-list.png)

 ---

-## Logic Theorist
+## :1234: Logic Theorist
+### Result

-Proved 38 of the first 52 theorems in Whitehead and Russell's *Principia Mathematica*, and find new and more elegant proofs for some.
+- Proved 38 of the first 52 theorems in Whitehead and Russell's *Principia Mathematica*
+- In some cases, found more elegant solutions

 ---